chef-boneyard/chef-web-docs-2016/includes_upgrade/includes_upgrade_ha_11-to-12.rst

    If the upgrade process times out, re-run the command until it finishes successfully.

 #.
-Upgrade the back end primary machine with the following command:
+Upgrade the back end primary server with the following command:

    .. code-block:: bash